 Beisides her husband, she was preceded in death by her daughter, Maria Schuster; and her brothers, George Barth and Martin Barth.

-Friends may call from 5 to 7 p.m. today at the Anstrom-Velker Funeral Home, 75 East Midlothian Blvd. and from 10 to 11 a.m. on Thursday at the church, prior to the service.
+Friends may call from 5 to 7 p.m. on Wednesday at the Anstrom-Velker Funeral Home, 75 East Midlothian Blvd. and from 10 to 11 a.m. on Thursday at the church, prior to the service.

 Memorial contributions may be given to the Multiple Sclerosis Society, 4300 Belmont Ave.
 Youngstown, OH 44505.

 Catherine T. Kay Shabella, 82